timroster/multi-tenancy-documentation/documentation/roks/3-ci-cd/README_ci.md

-## Create DevSecOps Pipelines to update a Kubernetes Application
+## Create DevSecOps pipelines to update a Kubernetes application

 DevSecOps integrates a set of security and compliance controls into the DevOps processes, allowing frequent code delivery while maintaining a strong security posture and continuous state of audit-readiness.